Bangui Wind Farm

 The Bangui Wind Farm is a wind farm in Bangui, Ilocos Norte, Philippines.
-The wind farm uses 20 units of 70 m high Vestas V82 1.65 MW wind turbines, arranged in a single row stretching along a 9 km shoreline of Bangui Bay, facing the South China Sea.
+The wind farm uses 20 units of 70 m high Vestas V82 1.65 MW wind turbines, arranged in a single row stretching along a 9 km shoreline of Bangui Bay, facing the West Philippine Sea.

 Phase I of the NorthWind power project in Bangui Bay consisted of 15 wind turbines, each with a maximum production capacity of 1.65 MW of electric power, making a total of 24.75 MW.
 These 15 on-shore turbines are placed 326 m apart, each 70 m high, with 41 m long blades, with a rotor diameter of 82 m and a wind swept area of 5281 m2.

 Phase II was completed in August 2008, and added five more of the same wind turbines, bringing the total maximum capacity to 33 MW.

 Ayala Corporation energy platform AC Energy, which already holds the controlling shares in Bangui Wind Farm as of 2021, has announced its intent to acquire 100% of the shares of NorthWind in order to boost their renewable energy portfolio, pending approvals from oversight entities like the Philippine Competition Commission.